fdnd-task/release-candidate/docs/cd-r-week-2.md

 For the Code & Design Review of the second week we will be joined by a number of external reviewers.
 These reviewers all have their own expertise.
 Use this to your advantage.

 The reviews will be done on a team level.
-We will be holding four rounds of reviews of 30 minutes each.
-After the 30 minutes you will go with your team to the next reviewer.
+We will be holding 4 review rounds of 30 minutes each.
+After the 30 minutes you will go to the next reviewer with your team.

 ## Reviewers